 Whites and Black Thai people are the biggest ethnic groups in this region.
 They build and live in wooden stilt houses.
 You can rent a motorbike or a bike to ride through the green rice fields, rural villages, local markets and immerse yourself in a peaceful life.
 When the night falls, you will have the chance to try a local dinner placed on a banana leaf.
 Then, take part in the traditional dance with your fellow travelers and the locals before taking some sleep in a stilt house.
 The best time to visit Mai Chau is from October to April when the weather is neither too hot nor too cold.

-50 km from Mai Chau, Pu Luong Nature Reserve would live up to most people's image of an Vietnamese rural life.
+50 km from Mai Chau, Pu Luong Nature Reserve would live up to most people's image of Vietnamese rural life.

 There is no train connection in Mai Chau, the best ways to access this place is by bus or motorbike.
 Travel distance is about 140 km west of Hanoi.

-Authentic Vietnam - You will visit great and bustling cities, Hanoi and Saigon, get yourself immersed in tranquil and stunning countryside of Mai Chau and Ninh Binh, amazed by historic charms of Da Nang-Hoi An, and of course get on board to explore the Mekong Delta and wondrous Halong Bay.
+Authentic Vietnam - You will visit great and bustling cities, Hanoi and Saigon, get yourself immersed in the tranquil and stunning countryside of Mai Chau and Ninh Binh, amazed by historic charms of Da Nang-Hoi An, and of course get on board to explore the Mekong Delta and wondrous Halong Bay.

 The massive Ba Be National Park is 240 kilometers to the northeast of Hanoi and covers as much as 23,000 hectares of valleys, caves, rivers, waterfalls, three enormous lakes (Ba Be means “three basins”) and of course evergreen tropical forests.
 To some Vietnamese, Ba Be is regarded as the “green lungs” of Northeast Vietnam.
 And if you’re looking for a mountain destination which provides many different kinds of outdoor activities, you’re coming to the right place.
 Here you will be offered three different treks with different levels of difficulty.